 1. Load your labels into the printer.
-Close the printer and press the Feed button until a minimum of 4 inches or 100 millimeters of exposed labels exit the printer.
+Leave a minimum of 4 inches or 100 millimeters of exposed labels exiting the printer.
 Remove the exposed labels from the liner.

-- 2. Lift the liner over the top of the printer and open the dispenser door.
+2. Lift the liner over the top of the printer and open the dispenser door.